schuchert/cors_springboot/README.md

 The script only downloads the driver if it is missing from the ./libs directory.

-This download the correct version based on your current OS (only verified on Linux, Mac, and Windows 10).
+This downloads the correct version based on your current OS (only verified on Linux, Mac, and Windows 10).

 Run the tests: